 I am not a skipping expert, but this is what I have found to work best:

 You can skip with or without shoes.
-If you prefer without shoes, wear socks so you don’t feel the sting when the rope occasionally hits your toes.
+When skipping at home, I prefer skipping without shoes as I find it makes my jumping more fluid.
+If you prefer without shoes like me, be sure to wear socks so you don’t feel the sting when the rope occasionally hits your toes.

-You can stand on your yoga mat too, which will make the ground a little softer to land on.
+Stand on your yoga mat, which will make the ground a little softer to land on.

+Pay attention to your jumping.
 Make your jumps more fluid so it becomes a softer and smoother up and down motion.
 When you jump up, press into your toes so that your heels raise first and your toes rise up after.
 I hope this makes sense?
+There is also no need to jump very high, just as high as you need to let the rope move through.

 Are you ready for your 15min Morning Skipping Workout?